texca/my-first-github-project/readme.txt

 counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago)

+5.Note once all details are displayed the user can choose to exit or continue to interact for additional details based on a different city, month and day.

 Files used:{Please note I have not added this to my project due to security reasons.
 Please contact admin incase you need access to this data.}
 chicago.csv
 new_york_city.csv